-The Master of Laws (Juris Doctor) at Monash University is accredited for the purpose of admission to practice as a barrister or solicitor in the state of Victoria.
+The Juris Doctor at Monash University is accredited for the purpose of admission to practice as a barrister or solicitor in the state of Victoria.
 The course is accepted for admission in other Australian and some international jurisdictions and is accepted as qualifying a graduate to sit the Bar Examination in some US states.
 Students who plan to seek admission to practice in an interstate or overseas jurisdiction after graduation should seek advice from the admitting authorities in that jurisdiction.

 The Victorian Law Admissions Board (VLAB) is responsible for the recognition of law qualifications in Victoria and the administration of the Legal Profession Uniform Admission Rules 2015.
 These rules state that to be admitted to practice as a barrister or solicitor in the state of Victoria, applicants must have completed a tertiary qualification(s) in Australia which includes:

 (a.) the equivalent of at least three years of full-time study of law

 (b.) units of study which demonstrate an understanding of and competence of 11 specified areas of legal knowledge.

 In addition, candidates for admission to practice must have completed Practical Legal Training (PLT) requirements.
 For more details refer to the Victorian Labour Admissions Board website.

 A Monash degree is an academically coherent and cumulative program of specific units that contribute not only to the acquisition of knowledge, but to the development of Monash graduate attributes.
 In accordance with University credit policy, enrolled students seeking credit for units undertaken at another institution will need to demonstrate that there is significant educational advantage that cannot be derived from studying Monash units.
 Students desiring to enrol on a cross-institutional course basis must obtain a form and approval from the postgraduate studies office.
 This form must then be submitted to the postgraduate studies office at the other tertiary institution, as required.